PSSRA/pssra.github.io/content/join/bylaws.md

 Disciplinary expulsion (temporary or permanent) can take place as part of a disciplinary procedure recommended by the Member Welfare Committee, and must be enacted a majority vote of the combined Chapter Central Committee and Chapter Representative Committee, with 50% quorum required, after a discussion period of no less than 48 hours following MWC recommendation.
 Under emergency circumstances (including but not limited to threat to well-being of members, the Organization, or the Chapter) the MWC may remove access to Chapter resources during this discussion period.

 Administrative expulsion (temporary or permanent) may be enacted by the Secretary and/or Treasurer for administrative reasons such as dues arrears, removal from National roster, or being legally unable to attend Chapter events.
-This expulsion shall be reversed when the situation is resolved.
-The CCC and Vetting Chair may institute a policy whereby after a specified period of membership lapse the member must undergo re-vetting.
+This expulsion shall be reversed if/when the situation is resolved.
+The [CCC](#4-2) and Vetting Chair may institute a policy whereby after a specified period of membership lapse the member must undergo re-vetting.

 If a national member is expelled from the chapter for disciplinary reasons, the Liaison shall recommend the member's expulsion from the Organization to the National Welfare Council, requiring a second from the Secretary.

 # ARTICLE THREE: AMENDMENTS {#3}

-Bylaws may be amended, added, or removed by a two-thirds majority vote by the membership, with quorum of no less than 25% of active vetted members.
+Bylaws may be amended, added, or removed by a two-thirds majority vote by full Chapter national members, with quorum of no less than 25% of active full national members.
 A period of at least two weeks will be given for the vote to be completed, and all available communication methods shall be utilized to solicit responses.

 # ARTICLE FOUR: CHAPTER LEADERSHIP {#4}